Important note about SSL VPN compatibility for 20.0 MR1 with EoL SFOS versions and UTM9 OS. Learn more in the release notes.

 Sophos KBA for STAS https://support.sophos.com/support/s/article/KB-000035732

-Latest STAS can be downloaded from Sophos Firewall webadmin > Authentication > Client downloads, as below
+The latest STAS can be downloaded from Sophos Firewall webadmin > Authentication > Client downloads, as below

 In this example, STA Agent was installed on a Windows AD DC 192.168.20.5.
-STA Collector was installed on a member server 192.168.20.9.
+STA Collector was installed on a member server, 192.168.20.9.

 install.stas.right.click

-For STA Agent, choose "STA Agent"
+For STA Agent, choose "STA Agent."

 For STA Collector, choose "STA Collector"